 To circle back, these specific and general factors above will impact how high your multiple will be.
 This is where a broker’s experience in business valuation becomes important.

 Important Reminders When Selling a Non-medical Home Care Company

 Every state is different in how they handle the distribution and transfer of licenses during the sale of home care businesses.
 Some states have moratoriums on licenses while other states don’t even require a license.

-For example, North Carolina currently has a moratorium on new licenses but may be lifting the moratorium on June 30th, 2019.
-Current licensees can transfer an existing license but must follow specific instructions.
+For example, in North Carolina current licensees can transfer an existing license but must follow specific instructions.

 And South Carolina has no moratorium; however, you must apply for a state-issued license to operate a non-medical home care company.

-You should always check with your state and local licensure agency to make sure you understand the rules around licensure and how to transfer your license.
+You should always check with your state and local licensure agency to make sure you understand the rules around licensure and how to transfer ownership of your license.